tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 @@@ note { title=Note }

 There is a section for listing connections.
-These are the connections that the component will automatically track, and can be other components or services.
+These are the connections that the component will automatically track and can be other components or services.
+For instance, an Assembly may command one or more HCDs.
+Entries here can be used to track those HCDs and the Assembly will be notified if one of the tracked HCDs starts up, crashes, or shuts down.
 When available, it may make sense to track things like the Event Service.
-These connections can also be specified for HCDs, but of course, they should not have any component dependencies.
+These connections can also be specified for HCDs, but of course, HCDs should not have any component dependencies.

 @@@

 The above shows a configuration file for running in standalone mode.
-If we want to run both the assembly and HCD in a container, the file would look like this:
+If we want to run both the assembly and HCD in a container, the
+ComponentInfo file combined entries for both components and looks like this:

 Scala